adstuart/azure-expressroute-globalreach-avs/README.md

 # Summary

-tl;dr Standard BGP stuff under the covers, n-o need for customer tuning and the most optimal route is always used, ensuring you get the best latency and performance.
+tl;dr Standard BGP stuff under the covers, no need for customer tuning and the most optimal route is always used, ensuring you get the best latency and performance.

+Jose Moreno talks more about GlobalReach here https://blog.cloudtrooper.net/2021/12/21/expressroute-global-reach-under-the-covers/